guylyons/guy-hugo/content/posts/2018/emacs-paths.md

 tags: ["emacs"]
 ---

-Being able to run your ever day terminal commands in Emacs is really handy, but if you haven't configured your PATH, you probably don't have access to them.
+Being able to run your everyday terminal commands in Emacs is really handy, but if you haven't configured your PATH, you probably don't have access to them.

-Sometimes I see demos on YouTube where the person is window hopping from Emacs to iTerm2 -- all because they're unable to access a path their Bash or Zsh in iTerm2 already has access to.

-But you don't need to window hop.
-So similar to the $PATH variable in Bash, in Emacs you'll need to set your 'exec-path' and your "PATH" via setenv.
+Similar to the $PATH variable in Bash, in Emacs you'll need to set your 'exec-path' and your "PATH" via setenv.

-To set paths up correctly in Emacs looks something like this:

 {{< highlight lisp >}}
 ;; required for exposing commands in eshell or sane term.